What Is a Low-FODMAP Diet?

 - Spinach, kale, and other leafy greens

-There are many other foods on the high and low lists.
-So it's a good idea to work with a gastroenterologist and a dietitian who can help you limit FODMAPs with a balanced diet that meets all your nutritional needs.
+It's good to work with a gastroenterologist (a doctor who works with the stomach and intestines) and with a dietitian who can help you limit FODMAPs but keep a balanced diet that meets all your nutritional needs.